Good morning, students. Let me start today's lecture by showing you this image.

 The realization came while I was watching another very old program.
 Some early Red Skelton shows have been syndicated to public television, and I've been tuning in.
 I remember Red from the 1960s, but I had never seen these episodes before.
 They aired when I was only five years old and my family did not yet have a TV set.

-On one 1952 show, I was surprised to hear Red lead into his next bit by saying, "There's a wonderful program called The Continental."
+On one 1952 show, three minutes in, I was surprised to hear Red lead into his next bit by saying, "There's a wonderful program called The Continental."
 He then went off for a costume change.

 A voice-over announcer introduced the scene: "Justifiably popular on the television airwaves these days is a certain charming man of the world who addresses his intimate remarks directly to the ladies.
 Red Skelton now offers and it's all in fun his impression of this glamorous gentleman."

 And then Red performed, with his own gags, what was essentially the Christopher Walken sketch!